lsst-sqre/sqr-032/index.rst

 The interaction of command-line arguments with script flow can even be tested within `unittest`-based tests by mocking the output of `argparse.ArgumentParser.parse_args`.
 Interactions with other types of external resources can also be mocked.

-In summary, by re-structuring scripts we can provide comprehensive unit tests for those scripts without having to treat scripts as a special case for testing.
+In summary, by restructuring scripts we can provide comprehensive unit tests for those scripts without having to treat scripts as a special case for testing.

+.. [#scripts-name]

+   An alternative choice to ``scripts`` would be ``bin``.
+   The ``lsst.verify`` package has a subpackage called ``bin``.

 Action: scripts are documented in package documentation
 -------------------------------------------------------

-Similar to how every function has a page in the Python API reference, and every task as a corresponding `Task topic page <Task topic type>`_, every script or command-line executable must have a corresponding documentation page.
+Similar to how every function has a page in the Python API reference, and every task has a corresponding `Task topic page <Task topic type>`_, every script or command-line executable must have a corresponding documentation page.
-The structure of this page should be designed and templated as a `topic type`_.
+The structure of this page should be designed and templated equivalently to a `topic type`_.
 These documentation pages should be listed both on the package's homepage, and in a central index accessible from the https://pipelines.lsst.io homepage (to be specific) that gathers executables from all packages.
 The script topic will use Sphinx extensions to auto-populate documentation from the script's code (see the :ref:`next action <adopt-argparse>`).